aMOPel/tree-sitter-nim/grammar_bugs_to_report.md

 29. castExpr is just has a trailing `/` at the end
 30. what are these: `'cast'|'addr'|'type'` doing in `primarySuffix`
 31. no `objectConstr` even though it has specific syntax
+32. `objectBranches` should not allow for an `elif` branch, or at least I couldn't construct a valid example.

 QUESTION:
 what is this about?